leehaesung/iotf-rtd/docs/gateways/java.rst

 Recipes
 ------------------

-Refer to [this recipe](https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-gateway-to-watson-iot-platform/), that explains how to connect your Gateway and devices behind the Gateway to IBM Watson Internet of Things Platform with the sample present in this github project.
+Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-gateway-to-watson-iot-platform/>`__ that explains how to connect your Gateway and devices behind the Gateway to IBM Watson Internet of Things Platform with the sample present in this github project.

-Refer to [this recipe](https://developer.ibm.com/recipes/tutorials/raspberry-pi-as-managed-gateway-in-watson-iot-platform-part-1/), that explains how to connect your Gateway as managed device in IBM Watson Internet of Things Platform and perform one or more device management operations.
+Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/raspberry-pi-as-managed-gateway-in-watson-iot-platform-part-1/>`__ that explains how to connect your Gateway as managed device in IBM Watson Internet of Things Platform and perform one or more device management operations.

 ----